Cooperative networks and Hodge-Shapley value: Introduction

 \section{Introduction}

 Lloyd Shapley's value allocation theory for cooperative games has been one of the most central concepts in game theory.
 Shapley value is widely used in many fields, including economics, finance, and machine learning, to allocate resources, assess individual agent contributions, and determine the fairness of payouts.
-Among many excellent treatises on Shapley value, we refer to a recent treatise by \citet{AlFrSa2019}, in which various authors discuss modern applications of the Shapley value to various game-theoretic and operations-research problems including genetics, social choice and social network, finance, politics, tax games, telecommunication and energy transmission networks, queueing problems, group decision making, spanning trees, and even aircraft landing fees problem.
-Recently, researchers have begun to use the Shapley value in machine learning \cite{Roze2022}.
-This shows that Shapley's cooperative value allocation theory is still an active research topic applied to a variety of situations, and continues to inspire many researchers in a variety of fields.
+Among many excellent treatises on Shapley value, we refer to a recent treatise by \citet{algaba2019handbook}, in which various authors discuss modern applications of the Shapley value to various game-theoretic and operations-research problems including genetics, social choice and social network, finance, politics, tax games, telecommunication and energy transmission networks, queueing problems, group decision making, spanning trees, and even aircraft landing fees problem.
+Recently, researchers have started to utilize the Shapley value in diverse fields such as machine learning \citep{ghorbani2019data, mitchell2022sampling, schoch2022cs, rozemberczki2022shapley}, medicine \citep{rodriguez2019interpretation, smith2021identifying}, and sustainable energy \citep{pang2021correlation}.
+This shows that Shapley's cooperative value allocation theory remains a vibrant area of research, applied across various contexts, and continues to inspire researchers.